samhinshaw/blog/_posts/2018-08-19-designing-rudaux.md

 <h4 id='student-server'>Student Server</h4>

 The first Jupyterhub server is dedicated solely to student use.
-Students log in by clicking on a LTI-enabled link in Canvas, and are authenticated and redirected to the notebook for that assignment.
+Students log in by clicking on a LTI-enabled link in Canvas (looks like an assignment button to the students), and are authenticated and redirected to the notebook for that assignment.
 Using [dockerspawner](https://github.com/jupyterhub/dockerspawner), a docker container is spawned for each user, and their home directory is mapped to a folder on a [ZFS fileserver](#fileserver).
+The assignment is stored on the server persistantly, as is the students work.
+The students can revisit the notebook and see and edit their work as many times as they would like through the link in Canvas.

 <h4 id='grading-server'>Grading Server</h4>

 By contrast, the grading server is only accessible to the instructor and TAs.
 This JupyterHub server uses [Shibboleth authentication](<https://en.wikipedia.org/wiki/Shibboleth_(Shibboleth_Consortium)>) for login and access control with UBC credentials.
 The grading is not done on the same server that students are using, as nbgrader can be quite resource-intensive, and we do not wish to degrade students' experience.

+We chose to use nbgrader as the software for grading for several reasons:

+1. It supports automated grading for code questions (and we also untilize it for multiple choice questions by storing the answer as a variable).
+And students can see and run the tests for autograded questions as many times as they would like to work toward the correct solution.

+2. It has a command line tool, as well as an API so that it can be used in a very automated fashion.

+3. It works with R (the language we are using for DSCI 100) in Jupyter notebooks, as well as Python (and probably any other language used in Jupyter).

+4. It allows seamless integration of manual grading along with the autograded answers (we believe that some of the students work should be seen by human eyeballs and given human feedback).

+5. It has a nice GUI for TA's to perform manual grading and inline feedback.

+6. It generates a lovely HTML report for the students with grades and feedback inline with the questions.

 <h4 id='fileserver'>ZFS fileserver</h4>